See Old San Juan from the Water Side

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the guys at San Juan Water Tours were kind enough to offer us this trip for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

-The price for the San Juan Bay boat tour is $28/person.
-Check their Facebook page for special offers.
-They also offer shorter trips around the bay starting at $10.
+The price for the San Juan Bay boat tour is $35/person.
+Check their Facebook page for current info and special offers.
+They also have a 90 min Sunset Tour every day $59

 They run tours 7 days per week.
 They have a minimum of 2 people per tour.
-You can make a reservation, or you can just show up and they will fit you onto a tour.
+You can make a reservation, or you can just show up and they see if they can fit you onto a tour.

 There are no age nor weight restrictions to take a tour.
 But you do need to be able to step down (1 step) from the dock to get into the boat, and then back up again at the end (but they assist you).